Skip to content

 Encryption at rest

 There are three different AWS-native storage options you can use with Kubernetes: EBS, EFS, and FSx for Lustre.
 All three offer encryption at rest using a service managed key or a customer master key (CMK).
 For EBS you can use the in-tree storage driver or the EBS CSI driver.
 Both include parameters for encrypting volumes and supplying a CMK.
 For EFS, you can use the EFS CSI driver, however, unlike EBS, the EFS CSI driver does not support dynamic provisioning.
 If you want to use EFS with EKS, you will need to provision and configure at-rest encryption for the file system prior to creating a PV.
 For further information about EFS file encryption, please refer to Encrypting Data at Rest.
 Besides offering at-rest encryption, EFS and FSx for Lustre include an option for encrypting data in transit.
-FSx for Luster does this by default.
+FSx for Lustre does this by default.
 For EFS, you can add transport encryption by adding the tls parameter to mountOptions in your PV as in this example:

 apiVersion: v1